 Identify a good area for your island by considering somewhere that’s a safe distance away from your house should there be complications with electricity, fire or gas.
 Also be sure that the area you build in is dry and shielded from wind.

 Set up your BBQ island.
-This in itself is a big job, so be sure to check out our guide on how to build a BBQ island here, and check out our guide to DIY BBQ islands for some ideas.
+This in itself is a big job, so be sure to check out our guide on how to build a BBQ island with steel studs, and check out our guide to DIY BBQ islands for some ideas.
 Doing this will give you a permanent fixture on which to install your drop-in grill head, as well as give you a counter surface around which to cook.

 The five reviewed built-in grills are the best you will find on the market and each has its own great unique features.